mmehr1988/curly-octo-guacamole/README.md

 Bootstrap Template Download Link [Bootstrap Templates]](https://github.com/twbs/bootstrap/releases/download/v5.0.2/bootstrap-5.0.2-dist.zip)

-I initially thought these types of CSS Frameworks would be able to solve any problem, however I soon learned that not everything is handed to you.
-Mistakes have been made when creating certain elements, and I’m ok with that.
-I know with time I will get better at using these frameworks, but the point is to force yourself to learn.

 ## Choose Fonts & Color Theme

 I’ve been using google fonts family “Suez One” styling for the past couple of assignments and for me it just gives a playful feel that I relate to.

-1. NAV: For the NAV Bar, I used a white background and upon user hover over links, I used a green color.
+1. NAV: For the NAV Bar, I used a white background and upon user hover over links, I used a light green `#1fb622`for the active link and a darker tone `#1a941c` for the hover effect.

-2. Section Titles: Mustard yellow in my opinion looks good on both black and white backgrounds.
+2. Section Titles: For the section titles, I used a mustard yellow `#e3b505`.

-3. About Content: I used a combo of pink and green to highlight important text.
-For the main text, I used black when in light mode and white when in dark mode.
-See below.
+3. About Content: I used a combo of pink `#ff007f` and green `#2ecc71` to highlight important text.
+For the remaining text I used the color white.

-4. Dark & Light Mode: I've seen the dark mode functionality be used on many websites.
-As a result, I wanted to learn how they did this so I decided the best way to learn is to try to implement it.
-For this reason, at the end of the NAV bar, I incorporated a button to allow users to switch between dark and light mode.

 ## File Structure